Cell Line Identification

 Figure 4.
 Example of GeneMapper ID® STR data.

 The result of DNA STR typing done for the COG Repository and TTUHSC includes the complete 16 loci set of the sample, which are entered into an MySQL database and the results are searchable on the strdb.cogcell.org website.
 This database currently contains ~ 2500 previous STR profiles from cell cultures and tissues from the COG Repository, cell lines established at TTUHSC and UT Southwestern Medical Center, and STR data from other repositories (ATCC, DSMZ, JCRB, and Riken).
 Some of the data employ 8 loci profiles.
 The sample contributor is advised of any matches by email.
-This database is employed internally by the COG Cell Culture and Xenograft Repository and the TCPTC when establishing new lines or validating established cultures.
-The database is available online (http://strdb.cogcell.org/) for any investigator to use to identify a cell line or verify that a new line is unique with respect to the database of known lines.
+This database is employed internally by the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation and the TXCCR when establishing new lines or validating established cultures.
+The database is available online (https://strdb.cogcell.org/) for any investigator to use to identify a cell line or verify that a new line is unique with respect to the database of known lines.

 Figure 5.
 Example of matches obtained when a new sample profile was entered into the database with ten loci shown.
 The 2008 cell line is the same as the cell line first typed in 2005.
 The "p" in the cell line name stands for the passage number.